wp-plugins/timezonecalculator/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of TimeZoneCalculator which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 3.30 =

+* remember last used timezone in calculator
+* added support link
+* set 403 http-status code for unauthorized ajax-calls

 = 3.21 =